-One example of spec’ing for resale in Joy Global’s case, according to Baskett, is setting up the truck’s auxiliary lighting, power, and heater to work off the welder system and not the engine.
+According to Baskett, one example of spec’ing for resale in Joy Global’s case is setting up the truck’s auxiliary lighting, power, and heater to work off the welder system, not the engine.
 “This eliminates some of Joy Global’s engine idle time on the chassis, reducing the truck’s fuel and overall operating costs.
 So, when the truck goes out to resale, we can use that as a marketing tool on our end, so the next customer can use that feature to lower their costs, as well, he said.”

 The same approach also goes for chassis specifications.

 “All of our trucks are spec’d with Allison [automatic] transmissions, which has really helped add to resale value,” Butsch said.
 “When you think about the changing nature of drivers and those who are coming up through the ranks, most of these drivers have never really had to deal with manual transmissions.
 With the Allisons, just about anybody can drive them, which makes the truck more attractive from a resale perspective.”

 For engine selection, Butsch has opted for higher horsepower engines.
 “We use some of the units out West where they need sufficient power for mountainous terrain.
 So, we don’t want these trucks underpowered.
 Also, the bigger engine gives our trucks better resale because it expands the pool of potential buyers.
 It pays to spend a little extra upfront to give you a little room with engine capacity to grow and gives you some flexibility on the resale side of things,” he said.

 Finding the Best Shortcycle

 How does one identify the best time to replace vehicles?